paulb00th/galapagos/content/en/visiting/climate-and-dive-conditions.md

 +++
 +++

-### VISITING THE GALAPAGOS - Currents, climate and dive conditions
+### VISITING THE GALAPAGOS - Currents, climate, and dive conditions

 <span class="strapline">Choose the right time for your trip...</span>